 summer bright and hot.

 This is a more positive image of winter: it not only promises that the season will end, will turn again as everything in the year turns, but it actually finds something marvellous in winter itself, in the 'bridges' miraculously formed by the ice.
-'Water wears a covering' is like the beginning of a riddle - and in fact there is a one-line riddle in the Exeter Book which reads, in its entirety:
+'Water wears a covering' is like the beginning of a riddle - and in fact there is a one-line riddle in the Exeter Book which reads:

 Wundor wearð on wege; wæter wearð to bane.

-There was a wonder on the way: water turned to bone.
+There was a wonder on the waves: water turned to bone.

 'Ice' seems the most likely solution; winter has its wonders, too.
 And Maxims I asserts that, inexplicable as may be the oppression of winter and the sorrow of human life, God has power to unlock the chains; just as in Beowulf, when the monster's blood melts the hero's sword,